warwick358/bitbot-project-5-bitbot/Bitbot-project-5-bitbot.md

 Set our radio group

 Firstly we will set our radio group to match the radio channel used to send data from our controller micro:bit.
-Instead of sending this time, we'll put our code in the on radio received block and use an "if then" block to decide which data is 'pitch' and which is 'roll'.
+Instead of sending this time we'll put our code in the on radio received block and use an "if then" block to decide which data is 'pitch' and which is 'roll'.
 You'll also need to create two variables called 'raw_Roll' and 'raw_Pitch' - we'll store the received data in these.

 Go to the "radio" tab and select the "set group" block and place it in the "on start" block.
 The number in the block should be the same as the number in the controller you made in the previous tutorial.
-Then go to the "variable" tab and create 2 variable's called"rawroll" and "rawpitch".
+Then go to the "variable" tab and create 2 variable's called "raw_roll" and "raw_pitch".
 ```block
 radio.setGroup(1)
 ```